fcgrolleau/ITReval/README.md

 - The **partially_implemented_itr_situation** folder contains the following files.

->`algo1.R` implment the EM algorithm from the paper and returns ARE, AIE and MIG estimates.
+>`algo1.R` implements the EM algorithm from the paper and returns ARE, AIE and MIG estimates.
 >ARE, AIE and MIG estimates along their bootstrap standard errors can be obtained in one line of code.
 >An example is given at the end of the file.
 >